• Skip to primary navigation

 Making Pigs In a Blanket

-Now let’s get to the good part where I show you exactly how to make gluten-free pigs in a blanket in just a few simple steps and only two ingredients!
+Now, let’s get to the good part: I’ll show you exactly how to make gluten-free pigs in a blanket with just a few simple steps and two ingredients!

 Step #1: Gather Your Ingredients

-The first thing you want to do is get a hold of that gluten-free puff pastry.
-If you can find store-bought puff pastry, that is your easiest option.
+The first thing you want to do is find that gluten-free puff pastry.
+Store-bought puff pastry is the easiest option.

-I recommend Schar gluten-free puff pastry or GeeFree Foods puff pastry sheets.
+I recommend Schar gluten-free puff pastry, Gluten Free Easy, Sweet Loren’s puff pastry, or GeeFree Foods puff pastry sheets.
 For my friends in the UK, please note Genius brand makes a gluten-free puff pastry.
 Check each company’s store locator to see if its puff pastry dough is available near you.

 If you can’t find gluten-free puff pastry near you, you’ll have to make your own, and you can follow my step-by-step recipe and instructions in this article.